rweather/interprogram/doc/reference.md

 Ignores characters from the input stream until "~~~~~" is seen.

+## Subroutine arguments and local variables

+Subroutines in the classic syntax can take a single argument in the
+<tt>THIS</tt> variable, but everything else must be passed in
+global variables.

+The extension syntax supports up to 9 subroutine arguments with the special variable names <tt>@1</tt>, <tt>@2</tt>, ..., <tt>@9</tt>.

+The following example defines a function that computes the reciprocal of its argument and returns the answer in <tt>THIS</tt>:

+    CALL RECIP 3

+    *RECIP
+        TAKE 1.0
+        DIVIDE BY @1
+        RETURN

+If the subroutine takes more than one argument, separate them with colons:

+    CALL MYFUNC X : Y + 2 : Z * 6 + W

+Unused arguments are set to "uninitialised" and will give an error when read.

+Argument variables, even unused ones, can be assigned.
+This gives the subroutine a method to store local variables.
+The original manual contained this example for computing the arc-cosine of the value in
+<tt>THIS</tt>:

+    *100
+        REPLACE ARGUMENT, MULTIPLY BY THIS, & -1, ADD 1
+        FORM SQUARE ROOT, DIVIDE BY ARGUMENT, FORM ARCTAN END OF PROCESS DEFINITION

+This required the use of a temporary global variable called <tt>ARGUMENT</tt>.
+In the extended syntax, we can do this instead:

+    *ACOS
+        REPLACE @9, MULTIPLY BY THIS, & -1, ADD 1
+        FORM SQUARE ROOT, DIVIDE BY @9, FORM ARCTAN RETURN

+This allows the extended language to more easily support recursion.
+There is however a limit of 9 local variables.

 ## Structured programming

 Using <tt>IF</tt> and <tt>GO TO</tt> for control flow is difficult in